albertosarullo/FormValidator.js/README.md

 ## How works

-The library receive data, rules, and apply the rules to the data to valitadate them.
+The library receive *data*, *rules*, and apply the rules to the data to valitadate them.

-Data must be a javascript object like this:
+The *data* object must be like this:

 ```javascript
 {
     name: "Albertoooo",
     age: "34"
 }
 ```

-Rules must be a javascript object like this:
+The *rules* object must be like this:

 ```javascript
 {